The Best QBittorrent Settings for Faster Downloads

-In my Comodo firewall, you select Tasks, Firewall Tasks and Allow Application.
+Of course, if your firewall is blocking your downloads, you’ll need to add them to your whitelist.
+Using Comodo Firewall as an example, select Tasks, Firewall Tasks and Allow Application.
 Navigate to the QBittorrent.exe file and select it to be allowed.
 Any port used by QBittorrent will pass through the firewall without being slowed or blocked.
-I also needed to forward the port on my router firewall too.
-You may need to do the same.
 Port forwarding is a meaty subject and Portforward.com has some extensive guides on getting bit torrent to play nicely.

 Selecting Seeders and Peer Sources